 How does power-only trucking work?

 When a shipper has a load of freight but no tractor or driver to haul it, they can connect with a power-only trucking company directly or work with a broker to find the right carrier.
-Power-only trucks use an adjustable fifth-wheel hitch that can safely tow a wide variety of equipment.
-Different sized trucks have different towing capacities, but the most common are standard and four-axle trucks.
+Power-only trucks use an adjustable fifth-wheel hitch that can safely tow a wide variety of equipment, from reefer trucks to dry vans and perhaps even a flatbed.
+Different sized trucks have different towing capacities, but standard and four-axle trucks are the most common.